datopian/markdowndb/DESIGN.md

 };
 ```

+### How Validation Works

 In this example, the `post` schema is defined using Zod's `object` method, specifying the structure of the content.
-The `date` field is required and must adhere to the specified date format using Zod's `string` and `refine` methods for custom validation.

-### How Validation Works
+Each field within the schema, such as `date`, is assigned validation rules using Zod's methods, ensuring data integrity.

-When you load a Markdown file using MarkdownDB, it automatically validates the content against the defined schema using Zod.
-If the validation fails for any field, MarkdownDB will throw an error, providing detailed error messages.
-This helps you quickly identify and rectify issues, ensuring your Markdown content adheres to the specified structure and validation rules.
+When MarkdownDB loads a Markdown file, it automatically validates the content against the defined schema using Zod.
+If any field fails validation, MarkdownDB throws an error with a detailed message indicating the specific issue.
+For instance:

-Feel free to extend the schema by adding more fields and their respective validation rules as needed for your specific use case.
-This flexibility allows you to define complex structures and ensure the integrity of your data.
+- If the date has an invalid format, it throws an error like this: `Error: In 'blog.md' for the 'post' schema.
+Invalid date format.
+Please use YYYY-MM-DD format for the 'date' field.`
+- If a required field is missing, it throws an error like this: `Error: Missing 'date' field in 'blog.md' for the 'post' schema.`